 Up & Above Restaurant and Bar

-For our first breakfast we went to the Up & Above Restaurant that serves an international buffet breakfast every morning.
+For our first breakfast, we went to the Up & Above Restaurant which serves an international buffet breakfast every morning.
 The restaurant is located on the 24th floor, right next to the lobby on the right.

-There is a custom breakfast set for hotel guests which includes a Japanese omelet or a half-boiled egg, grilled salmon/mackerel or grilled chicken, simmered vegetables, steamed rice or rice porridge and miso soup.
-A cup of tea and a coffee is also included in the breakfast.
+There is a custom breakfast set for hotel guests which include a Japanese omelet or a half-boiled egg, grilled salmon/mackerel or grilled chicken, simmered vegetables, steamed rice or rice porridge, and miso soup.
+A cup of tea and coffee is also included in the breakfast.

 Since I’ve never been to Japan it was a really interesting experience to try a traditional Japanese breakfast.
 I’ve already mentioned that I usually prefer sweet breakfasts so I couldn’t eat this breakfast every day but it was really great to try it!